-Most people think of a retirement planner as a tool that will only help them to plan for their future, but a good planner will also help you with current issues as soon as you start using it.
+Most people think of using a financial planning tool only for looking far into future, but a good planning tool will also help you with current issues as soon as you start using it.
 To help figure out what your needs will be many years from now, you need to start with what your current needs are, and that means itemizing your current expenses.
 All of them.
 You don't need to go down to a granular level and list what you spend on paper towels every month, but you do need to list out as many categories as is practical.
 This includes your true needs (rent, food, etc.), as well as "wants", like having a night out with friends, or a little money to spend on "whatever, "whenever".
 The needs will usually be approximately the same amount every month, while the wants may vary.
 Enter an average monthly amount for any category that tends to vary from one month to the next.
 Any planner that's worth using will offer a way for you to easily itemize your current expenses, and will automatically show you each expense's % of the total.
 Without a written budget:

 • You can't pinpoint where your money is really going.